 We present TaDA, a program logic that combines the benefits of abstract atomicity and abstract disjointness.
 Our key contribution is the introduction of atomic triples, which offer an expressive approach to specifying program modules.
 By building up examples, we show that TaDA supports elegant modular reasoning in a way that was not previously possible.

 Pedro da Rocha Pinto, Thomas Dinsdale-Young, Mike Dodds, Philippa Gardner, and Mark Wheelhouse.
 A Simple Abstraction for Complex Concurrent Indexes.
 In Proceedings of the ACM International Conference on Object Oriented Programming Systems Languages and Applications, 2011.
-[Technical report]
+[DOI] [Technical report]

 Indexes are ubiquitous.
 Examples include associative arrays, dictionaries, maps and hashes used in applications such as databases, file systems and dynamic languages.
 Abstractly, a sequential index can be viewed as a partial function from keys to values.
 Values can be queried by their keys, and the index can be mutated by adding or removing mappings.
 Whilst appealingly simple, this abstract specification is in sufficient for reasoning about indexes that are accessed concurrently.